It is the policy of the CIÉ Group to maintain its high reputation for ethical behaviour and fair dealing in the conduct of its business.

 Modest hospitality (including sporting events and golf outings) may be accepted, provided:

-Note: Breaches of this Code of Conduct will be regarded as a breach of discipline and will be dealt with in accordance with the Group’s disciplinary code by the Chief Executive of the subsidiary in question or by the Chief Executive / Chief Operating Officer in the case of CIÉ.
-Any breach of this Code by the Chief Executive of a subsidiary company will be dealt with by the Chairman of that company.
-Any breach of this Code by the Chief Executive / Chief Operating Officer of CIÉ will be dealt with by the Chairman of CIÉ.
+Note: Breaches of this Code of Conduct will be regarded as a breach of discipline and will be dealt with in accordance with the Group’s disciplinary code by the Chief Executive of the company/entity in question.
+Any breach of this Code by the Chief Executive will be dealt with by the Chairman of that company/entity.

 Code of Conduct for Board Members and Directors